-Imagine that your body is a well-designed machine, and that your heart is the pump that (literally) keeps the machine running at its best.
-Now how could you tell that your body might be talking to you about your overall heart health?
+Imagine that your body is a well-designed machine, and that your heart is the pump that (literally) keeps the machine running.
+Now consider how your body might communicate if your vascular system isn’t running at its best.

-Soreness and intermittent cramps (claudication) are one of the key symptoms of Peripheral Artery Disease.
-So is a burning or aching feeling in your feet or toes.
-These are signs in insufficient blood flow and potential heart problems.
+Soreness and intermittent cramps (claudication) are a key symptom of Peripheral Artery Disease (PAD).
+A burning or aching feeling in your feet or toes may also indicate PAD.
+These are signs of insufficient blood flow and potential heart problems.

 If you have already been evaluated and/or are at risk for Peripheral Artery Disease (PAD), you may already be taking medicines to ease intermittent leg pain or to help you manage other health problems.
-If not, you should be talking to your doctor to properly diagnose your condition and understand your treatment options.
+If you are experiencing these symptoms and have not been evaluated, you should talk to your doctor soon to properly diagnose your condition and understand your treatment options.
+It is important to address any issues as they come up with any machine, no matter how well-designed it may be.

 Healthy Lifestyle Choices

 It’s important to do what you can to improve your heart health and possibly reverse the buildup of plaque in your arteries.
 PAD comes with a high risk of heart attack, stroke or limb amputation.
-Making healthy changes today, and following a treatment plan can help reduce this risk.
+Making healthy changes today, and following a treatment plan can reduce this risk.
 Your best start:

 - Quit smoking and the use of tobacco products.